 just in case one or more of the cables gets shorted out.
 The reason I am running the smaller cable to the front is so that I can

-connect the charger in the front of the car to the most positive part of the batter pack.
+connect the charger in the front of the car to the most positive part of the battery pack.
 It will also carry the current to power

-my Two DC-DC power supplies (I have a 12VDC Bus and a 24VDC bus).
-I doubt the charing current would ever exceed 100amps, so that
+my two DC-DC power supplies (I have a 12VDC Bus and a 24VDC bus).
+I doubt the charging current would ever exceed 100amps, so that

 is the size fuse I will use on this cable.

 I will make a sheet metal cover to shield the cables on the side of the tunnel.
-This shield will server three purposes.
+This shield will serve three purposes.
 First,

 it will protect the cables from abrasions.
-Second, it will shield any arc flash that might happen if the cables some how shorted
+Second, it will shield any arc flash that might happen if the cables somehow get shorted

 together.
 Finally, it will provide an EMI shield so that any electrical noise on the main cables from the inverter should not

 interfere with the car's main electrical harness that runs on the some side of the tunnel.
-If fact I had to move the harness up
+In fact, I had to move the harness up

 about 2" to make room for the cables and the shield.
-I try to make it look like the original shields for the heater tubes that ran
+I tried to make it look like the original shields for the heater tubes that ran

 in the same area.